 Tijuana is Baja’s largest city, México’s fifth largest, and can boast of the most daily border crossings in the entire world.
-Tijuana alone, accounts for over 65% of the population of the entire Baja peninsula.
+This city alone accounts for over 65% of the population of the entire Baja peninsula.
 Tijuana is also known as a party town for underage Americans who cross the border because of the lax enforcement of drinking age laws in México.
-Tijuana does have its seedy side but it has also become a very sophisticated city and northwest México’s busiest transportation hub, trade center and a manufacturing giant.
+Tijuana does have its seedy side but it has also become a very sophisticated city and northwest México’s busiest transportation hub, trade center, and manufacturing giant.

-The area known as Zona Río is an area of wide, tree lined boulevards and traffic circles, each with their own monument.
-Zona Río is the financial center of the city and home to high rise office towers, trendy restaurants and upscale watering holes, Tijuana’s busiest mall and the city’s cultural center are also located here.
+The area known as Zona Río is an area of wide, tree-lined boulevards and traffic circles, each with its own monument.
+Zona Río is the financial center of the city and is home to high-rise office towers, trendy restaurants, and upscale watering holes, Tijuana’s busiest mall and the city’s cultural center are also located here.
 You could easily imagine yourself in any modern U.S. city while exploring Zona Río.

 The Centro Cultural de Tijuana is an impressive project that contains a performing arts center, galleries, murals and sculptures, a museum, and an IMAX theatre.
 Near Zona Rio is the ever-popular Mercado Hidalgo, the one square block, open-air, central market that sells everything from produce to sushi – household goods to piñatas and almost everything in between.